epistemex/vdj-data/README.md

 version that can be obtained on their web site.
 Tip: You are also able to create database files from scratch using only this package.

+If you want to create/modify vdjsamples with _new media content_, then [ffmpeg/ffprobe](https://ffmpeg.org/) is also needed.
+See note below under vdjsample example.

 Install
 -------